 Measure A is a half-cent sales tax first passed in 1988 to fund and leverage additional funding for transportation projects and programs in San Mateo County.
 It was reauthorized in 2004 to run through December 2033.
 Measure W is a half-cent sales tax passed in 2018 for the same purpose.
 It will run through June 2038.
-Measure A is fully administered by the San Mateo County Transportation Authority, while Measure W is administered by both the San Mateo County Transportation Authority and the San Mateo County Transit District (each administers 50% of the funds).
+Measure A is fully administered by the San Mateo County Transportation Authority, while Measure W is administered by both the San Mateo County Transportation Authority and the San Mateo County Transportation Authority and the San Mateo County Transit District (each administers 50% of the funds).